BDC Hamburger Icon

 Bringing PSWindowsUpdate and PowerShell into your business

 If you have the patience to learn this module, you can build some advanced update management solutions.
-PowerShell is a great way to perform other tasks more efficiently, too, such as creating a web scraping tool to download competitor prices.
+PowerShell is also a great way to perform other tasks more efficiently.
+For example, you can make a web scraping tool in PowerShell to download competitors’ prices.

 Did you find this content helpful?